Revealing emergent human-like conceptual representations from language prediction: Results

-To better understand the alignment between LLM-derived conceptual representations and neural coding of concepts, we compared these representations with two baselines: (1) widely adopted static word embeddings trained via fastText, as in the previous section, and (2) a similarity embedding~\citep{hebart_revealing_2020, hebart_things-data_2023} trained on and validated to successfully account for human similarity judgments for the THINGS concepts.
-For each baseline, we applied singular value decomposition (SVD) to reduce the dimensionality of the LLM-derived conceptual representations to match that of the baseline.
-We then combined both representations and used variance partitioning to disentangle their contributions (Methods~\ref{sec:methods-var-part}), thereby rigorously assessing the efficacy of LLM-derived conceptual representations.
+To better elucidate the alignment between LLM-derived conceptual representations and neural coding of concepts, we compared them with alternative embeddings including a similarity embedding optimized to account for human similarity judgments of the THINGS concepts~\citep{hebart_things-data_2023}, FastText word embeddings, and DeConf sense vectors.
+For each baseline, we combined it with the LLM-derived representations and applied variance partitioning to disentangle their unique and shared contributions (\textit{Materials and Methods}).

-As shown in Fig.~\ref{fig:mri-encoding}d\textendash f, LLM-derived conceptual representations and the similarity embedding shared a considerable amount of explained variance, particularly within higher-level visual areas, with some overlap in early visual regions.
+As shown in Fig.~\ref{fig:mri-encoding} \textit{D}--\textit{F}, LLM-derived conceptual representations and the human-derived similarity embedding shared a substantial portion of explained variance, particularly within higher-level visual areas, with some overlap in early visual regions.
 This indicates that both accounted well for neural responses associated with visual concepts.
-However, the analysis of unique variance revealed that LLM-derived conceptual representations captured a greater proportion of variance, extending from higher-level regions to early visual areas including V1 (Fig.~\ref{fig:mri-encoding}d).
-By comparison, the unique variance explained by the similarity embedding was primarily concentrated in low-level regions, with limited contributions in higher-level areas such as hV4 and EBA (Fig.~\ref{fig:mri-encoding}e).
-This difference was even more pronounced when leveraging the full dimensionality of LLM-derived conceptual representations for analysis (Supplementary Information SI 1.6).
-These findings suggest that the brain's encoding of concepts transcends mere similarities, with some information better captured by the conceptual representations formed by LLMs in context.
-Nevertheless, certain aspects of visual information relevant to human behaviour may not be adequately represented in these representations learned solely from language.
+The variance uniquely explained by the LLM-derived representations was modest but measurable, primarily localized to high-level visual areas (Fig.~\ref{fig:mri-encoding}\textit{D}).
+By comparison, the human-derived similarity embedding uniquely accounted for more variance in early visual regions including V1 and V2 (Fig.~\ref{fig:mri-encoding}\textit{E}).
+These results suggest that LLM-derived representations captured key aspects of the brain's encoding of concepts, especially those related to higher-level and abstract content.
+Nevertheless, certain aspects of visual information that are prominent in early visual regions and relevant to human behavior may be underrepresented in models trained solely on language.